 SOCAR Türkiye is shaping its investments in the energy sector according to a strategy that supports system flexibility, enhances efficiency, and integrates production with trade.
 In the 2030 outlook, the integration of production and trade activities into a more cohesive structure stands out as a key element of this approach.

-The true strength of the energy system becomes evident when electricity generation, the transmission system, and trading mechanisms are evaluated together.
+An Integrated Approach from Production to the Market The true strength of the energy system becomes evident when electricity generation, the transmission system, and trading mechanisms are evaluated together.

 While grid balance and supply-demand alignment form the foundation of system security, price dynamics emerging within the free market structure directly influence production strategies.
 Therefore, possessing production capacity provides a significant advantage in trading and portfolio management.
 At this point, the Gas-to-Power approach—which refers to the integrated management of the process extending from natural gas supply to electricity generation and energy trading—takes center stage.
 In this approach, the natural gas portfolio, production planning, and electricity trading are evaluated within the same strategic framework.